Shared Expense Tracker

 Roommates

 For shared rent extras, utilities, groceries, household items, and recurring home costs that should stay visible without constant settling up.
+If you share rent, utilities, groceries, and household costs with people you live with, see the dedicated roommate expense tracker.

 Good fit for: rent-related costs, utility bills, household supplies, and recurring shared purchases.